huangli712/ACTest/docs/src/man/script.md

 ```

 Here, **act.toml** is the configuration file.
 It is a standard TOML file, primarily used for storing user's settings (i.e., control parameters).
 The technical details of the **act.toml** file will be introduced in the following text.

+---

+!!! note

+    Please read the comments in the head of these scripts carefully for detailed usages.